She (pronoun): Gender

-He had three genders in Old English, but in Middle English, the neuter and feminine genders split off.
+Historically, she was encompassed in he as he had three genders in Old English.
+The neuter and feminine genders split off during Middle English.
 Today, she is the only feminine pronoun in English.

-It is occasionally used as a gender neutral, third-person, singular pronoun (see also singular they).
+She is occasionally used as a gender neutral, third-person, singular pronoun (see also singular they).

 Syntax

 Functions

 She can appear as a subject, object, determiner or predicative complement.
 The reflexive form also appears as an adjunct.
 She occasionally appears as a modifier in a noun phrase.